mpampolina/CoordinateConversion/README.md

 ### Latitude/Longitude(degrees, minutes, seconds) to UTM:
 To execute this you must input a Lat/Lon(deg,min,sec) file.
 The necessary format is noted in “Input Files Section 2”.
 With this you will be asked for the file path and datum used.
 The conversion will produce your output file in the same directory as the batchConversion.py file.

-### UTM to Latitude/Longitude(degrees):
+### UTM to Latitude/Longitude(decimal degrees):
 To execute this you need to input a UTM file.
 The necessary format is noted in “Input Files Section 3”.
 Here you will need the file path, zone, either the zone quadrant or the hemisphere of your coordinates, and the datum used.
 The conversion will produce your output file in the same directory as the batchConversion.py file.

 ### Errors:
 ------
 The error of the conversion seems to be quite accurate.
-* Going from Lat/Lon to UTM (profile.kml converted to profile.csv) the average error for the 55 coordinates was roughly 1 micrometre for easting and 0.1mm for northing
+* Going from Lat/Lon to UTM (profile.kml converted to profile.csv) the average error for the 55 coordinates was roughly 1 micrometre for easting and 0.1mm for northing.
-* Going from UTM to Lat/Lon (profile.dxf converted to profile.csv) the average error for the 54 coordinates was roughly 1 nanometre for latitude, zero for longitude
+* Going from UTM to Lat/Lon (profile.dxf converted to profile.csv) the average error for the 54 coordinates was roughly 1 nanometre for latitude, zero for longitude.

 Geodetic control monuments with known Latitude and Longitude + UTM values were also compared against the system:
-* Going from Lat/Lon (deg,min,sec) to UTM the average error for the 9 coordinates was roughly 0.2mm for Easting and 0.4mm for Northing
+* Going from Lat/Lon (deg,min,sec) to UTM the average error for the 9 coordinates was roughly 0.2mm for Easting and 0.4mm for Northing.
 * For greater detail in the errors see the [Conversion Errors Google sheet](https://docs.google.com/spreadsheets/d/1ji0FxSZ786cPkNk0wIezwoCyrZBmFLjxTOtS8qBjaK8/edit?usp=sharing, "CoordinateConversion.py").